iobroker-community-adapters/ioBroker.acme/README.md

 * http-01: The adapter starts it's own http-01 challenge server on the configured port and address.

-   For http-01 challenge to be successful the challenge server's port/address must be publicly reachable from port 80 of the FQDN given in a collection subject from the open internet.
+   For http-01 challenge to be successful the challenge server's port/address must be publicly reachable from port 80 of the FQDN given in a collection common/alt names from the open internet.
 Configure your firewall accordingly.
 * dns-01: Various dns-01 challenges are implemented.

 ## References